 It’s hard to believe that something so delicious can be so detrimental to one’s health.
 Once sugar is swallowed into the stomach, digestive juices move it to the small intestine.
 Enzymes break down sugar into either glucose or fructose.
 Unfortunately, most processed sugar foods use processed fructose or glucose, which can hurt the body.

 Sugar Effects On Your Body?

-From the first bite, sugar sends a message to the brain making you feel happy.
-This dopamine rush is similar to that of a high that an addict feels leading to a sugar addiction.
+Added refined carbs and sugar intake can cause obesity, higher blood pressure, acne, inflammation, diabetes, heart disease, cancer, and fatty liver disease.
+High sugar consumption accelerates telomere shortening, which speeds up cellular aging.
+Additionally, sugar sends a message to the brain from the first bite, making you feel happy.
+This dopamine rush is similar to a high that an addict feels, leading to sugar addiction.

 What Does Glucose Do?